wild-mustango/7inchTFTBacklight/README.md

 I used interna RC oscillator to avoid use of external components.
 Also used the internal Timer for delay function.

-For more detail check SRC folder.
+For more detail check src folder.

 # Closing